 Kangstem Biotech Hair Cloning in 2024

 Perhaps the best hair loss cure related news of 2023 just came out last week (h/t “Theo”).
-South Korea based Kangstem Biotech plans to release a hair cloning type of hair loss treatment in 2024.
+South Korea based Kangstem Biotech plans to test a hair cloning type of hair loss treatment in 2024.

-They will commercialize a cloned hair follicle-based drug screening and efficacy evaluation method; and begin nonclinical efficacy evaluation of hair transplants based on the cloned hairs.
+The company will commercialize a cloned hair follicle-based drug screening and efficacy evaluation method; and begin nonclinical efficacy evaluation of hair transplants based on the cloned hairs.

 Kangstem Biotech Hair Cloning